numaryu/gvalue/README.md

 # G Value calculation program

 Ionization and singlet and triplet excitations.

-Original version is written in Fortran 77.
-Rewritten in Fortran 2023 by numaryu.
+The original version (S. Sato, Radiation Chemistry 14, 2-19 (1979) [in Japanese]) is written in Fortran 77, is rewritten by numaryu into Fortran 2023.

 ## References
 1. S. Sato, K. Okazaki, S. Ohno, Bull.
 Chem.
 Soc.
 Jpn, 47, 2174 (1974).